andrew-chang-dewitt/hoops-api/PROPOSAL.md

 ### Use Case Analysis

-I'm not sure yet what these actions look like in UI, but I've done the following Use Case Analysis as "User stories":
+I've written the following Use Case Analysis as "User stories":

+> *NOTE:* In this context, a User is defined as a Client consuming the JSON API.
+> This means the UI of this application is the API itself.

 1. A User can create an Account
 2. A User can add a Transaction to an Account